ibm-hyper-protect/secure-build-cli/HPSB-VPC.md

 ## How to recover the state image

 Complete the following steps:

-1. Create a new SBS instance as mentioned in the section [Deploying the Secure Build Server](SBS-VPC.md#deploying-the-secure-build-server), with the same secret that was used to get the state image, otherwise the post state image operation fails.
+1. Create a new HPSB instance as mentioned in the section [Deploying the Hyper Protect Secure Build Server](HPSB-VPC.md#deploying-the-secure-build-server), with the same secret that was used to get the state image, otherwise the post state image operation fails.

 2. Map the Public IP address with the hostname provided for the server in /etc/hosts file.
 ```buildoutcfg
 169.XX.XXX.XXX sbs.example.com
 ```

-3. Check the status of SBS.
+3. Check the status of HPSB.
 ```buildoutcfg
 ./build.py status --env <path>/sbs-config.json
 ```